Otto Hahn: Discovery of nuclear fission

 As a chemist, Hahn was reluctant to propose a revolutionary discovery in physics, but Meitner and Frisch worked out a theoretical interpretation of nuclear fission, a term appropriated by Frisch from biology.
 In January and February they published two articles discussing and experimentally confirming their theory.
 In their second publication on nuclear fission, Hahn and Strassmann used the term Uranspaltung (uranium fission) for the first time, and predicted the existence and liberation of additional neutrons during the fission process, opening up the possibility of a nuclear chain reaction.
-This was proved to be the case by Frédéric Joliot and his team in March 1939.
-Edwin McMillan and Philip Abelson used the cyclotron at the Berkeley Radiation Laboratory to bombard uranium with neutrons, were able to identify an isotope with a 23-minute half life that was the daughter of uranium-239, and therefore the real element 93, which they named neptunium.
+This was shown to be the case by Frédéric Joliot and his team in March 1939.
+Edwin McMillan and Philip Abelson used the cyclotron at the Berkeley Radiation Laboratory to bombard uranium with neutrons, and were able to identify an isotope with a 23-minute half-life that was the daughter of uranium-239, and therefore the real element 93, which they named neptunium.
 "There goes a Nobel Prize", Hahn remarked.

-At the Kaiser Wilhelm Institute for Chemistry, Kurt Starke independently produced element 93, using only the weak neutron sources available there.
+At the KWIC, Kurt Starke independently produced element 93, using only the weak neutron sources available there.
 Hahn and Strassmann then began researching its chemical properties.
 They knew that it should decay into the real element 94, which according to the latest version of the liquid drop model of the nucleus propounded by Bohr and John Archibald Wheeler, would be even more fissile than uranium-235, but were unable to detect its radioactive decay.
-They concluded that it must have an extremely long half life, perhaps millions of years.
+They concluded that it must have an extremely long half-life, perhaps millions of years.
 Part of the problem was that they still believed that element 94 was a platinoid, which confounded their attempts at chemical separation.